Altostra-Labs/altostra-template-gpt-web-app/README.md

 2. Amazon S3 bucket to store the static website content.
 3. Amazon REST API Gateway to create an HTTP API.
 4. Three AWS Lambda functions to handle requests to the REST API:
-    - One to handle the API requests to send prompts to the OpenAI GPT-3 model.
+    - One to handle the API requests to send prompts to the OpenAI GPT model.
     - One to store an OpenAI API key in the AWS Systems Manager (SSM) Parameter Store as a SecureString.
     - One to check the existence of the API key in the AWS Systems Manager (SSM) Parameter Store.